 As well as improving your listening and speaking skills, it is also important to focus on your reading.
 Reading in a new language is one of the best ways to pick up new vocabulary in a real-life context.

 A good way to do this is by reading foreign publications online, particularly as reading a book can be intimidating for beginners.
 La Repubblica from Italy and Le Monde from France are a few good suggestions for those learning Italian or French.
 You can start with simple subjects and shorter pieces and then continue advancing gradually.
+It makes sense to say that before you can confidently speak a new language, you have to have the content inside your head first, therefore reading is the perfect starting point for those wanting to learn a new language.

 5. Change your phone’s language setting